TGraceAn/ml_final/README.md

 ```

 #TODO:
-Get dataloader --> load data as spectrogram into the nn (just use simple rnn) (train with noise if can)
+Get dataloader --> load data as spectrogram into the nn (just use simple rnn or cnn) (train with noise if can --> Using LabelSmoothingLoss --> A regularization technique)